frankwillard/NBA-Web-Scraper-And-ANN/README.md

 ### Approach 2: Decision Tree

 Decision Trees are known to be effective at dealing with imbalanced data.
-Thus, after optimizing the hyperparameters of a decision tree, a decision tree was used to predict on the 2022 testing data.
+Thus, after optimizing the hyperparameters of a decision tree via grid search, a decision tree was used to predict on the 2022 testing data.
 The model predicts the Phoenix Suns to win the championship.